 Without a state sales tax in Montana, you pay zero extra dollars on the installation of that beautiful new solar panel system!
 Thanks, Montana!

 The consensus on Montana solar power rebates and incentives

 Despite the reputation for cold winters, Montana actually gets a whole lot of sun.
 In fact, the solar resource potential for most of the state meets or exceeds that of even the sunniest parts of Florida.
 Unfortunately state legislators are doing only a so-so job of promoting solar power here.
-There are good pieces in place, particularly NorthWestern Energy’s $6,000 solar power rebate for residential systems, but what’s really needed is an RPS strong enough to kick-start a strong performance incentive program.
+What’s really needed is an RPS strong enough to kick-start a strong performance incentive program.
 With ongoing performance payments for solar power production, the merely adequate 11-year payback timeframe would drop dramatically.
-For now, we give out a tentative “B” grade here, but if that rebate goes away, Montana is going straight to “D” territory, with a bullet.
+For now, we give out a tentative “C” grade here, but if that rebate goes away, Montana is going straight to “F” territory, with a bullet.

 Again, if you are confused about how these numbers work and would like some personalized assistance or a quote of your own, simply connect with our network of solar experts.
 They’ll help sort out all the pricing, get you access to special deals, and they’re super friendly to boot!